Frequently Asked Questions

 What should I wear for the treatment?

 Just wear loose fitting clothes that can be easily rolled up above your elbows and knees.
-I ask men to wear or bring shorts with them.

 Does insurance cover acupuncture?